-- 3-layer waterproof/breathable H2No™ Performance Standard shell has recyclable polyester membrane and a recycled polyester face fabric with a DWR (durable water repellent) finish
+- 3-layer waterproof/breathable H2No™ Performance Standard shell has 100% recycled polyester face fabric laminated to a polyester membrane with a DWR (durable water repellent) finish

 - Partially elasticized, separating waist secures with snap and zip fly with internal drawcord for a customized fit

 - Articulated knees for optimal mobility